harpreetsinghbajaj/blog/concepts/multithreading/requirements/README.md

 Synchronization means that you synchronize/order the access of multiple threads to the shared resource.

+Signalling is required to indicate that a dependent work has been completed and further work can be started by someone else.

 The thread that acquires the mutex is the only one that can release it